 Pomelo industry in Australia

 - Pomelos are a small but emerging segment of the Australian citrus industry.
-It is estimated there are 38.5 hectares of commercial pomelo orchards in Australia with annual production of around 1,000 tonnes.
+In 2023, Citrus Australia records indicated that there were 38.5 hectares of commercial pomelo orchards in Australia with annual production estimated to be 1,000 tonnes.

 - Pomelos are grown primarily in Far North Queensland, with smaller amounts grown in the Murray Valley region in New South Wales and Victoria, the South Australian Riverland region, and the Northern Territory.